 5. Great Company Brand Reputation and Culture

-There are two sides to a good brand reputation: industry reputation and employer reputation.
+How your organization is viewed externally is often referred to as employer and industry reputation and can significantly impact recruitment and retention.
 The industry reputation describes how well a company is positioned within its market and the quality of its value proposition.
 Employer reputation measures the quality of a given company as an employer.

-In order to hire and retain talent, employers must invest in both.
-Establish credibility within your industry to attract candidates and cultivate company culture to promote a positive employer reputation.
+Your company culture can play a massive part in your organization’s reputation.
+Keep your culture strong by always being willing to adapt, update, and improve conditions for employees.
+Establish credibility within your industry to attract potential candidates and cultivate company culture to promote a positive employer reputation.

 BerniePortal Boosts Retention

-BerniePortal is a benefits and HR administration platform that streamlines transactional HR challenges.
-By simplifying these challenges, BerniePortal allows time for HR professionals to invest in the people they manage and the businesses they love.
+BerniePortal is a benefit and HR administration platform that streamlines transactional HR challenges.
+By simplifying these challenges, BerniePortal allows HR professionals to invest in the people they manage and the businesses they love.